mikkergimenez/csclicker/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Features to add

+* The number you are trying to add to can be either binary, decimal or hexadecimal.
+* There should exist a difficulty slider, which enables the above feature.
+* We should ensure it works in mobile browsers
+* Add link to github repo in menu

 ## Prerequisites

 You will need the following things properly installed on your computer.